JvanKatwijk/qt-dab/README.md

 In arch, it was essential to add the username to the group "audio".

 The most recent distributions, Raspbian Stretch and Raspbian Buster supports both Qt5 and a qwt compiled against Qt5.

-Since Raspbian Stretch is a Debian derivate, the description for creating a version under Ubuntu applies, a script to download all required packages, compile and build a full executable for qt-dab is part of the releases section.
+Since Raspbian Stretch is a Debian derivate, the description for creating a version under Ubuntu applies, a script to download all required packages, compile and build a full executable for qt-dab is part of the source tree.

 ---------------------------------------------------------------------------
 appImage for x64 Linux systems